On Efficient Language and Vision Assistants for Visually-Situated Natural Language Understanding: What Matters in Reading and Reasoning: Introduction

 \section{Introduction}

-Recent advancements in integrating Large Language Models (LLMs) with computer vision have led to the creation of sophisticated Language-Vision Assistants.
+Recent advancements in integrating Large Language Models (LLMs) with computer vision have led to the creation of sophisticated Language and Vision Assistants~\citep{liu2023llava,liu2024llavanext,kim-etal-2023-visually,laurencon2024matters,laurençon2024building}.
 These systems are capable of interpreting text within images, enabling them to excel in complex tasks requiring both visual and textual understanding.
-Notably, models like GPT-4(V)~\citep{openai2023gpt4} are able to leverage a single foundation model to handle various text-centric tasks.
+Notably, models like GPT-4(V) ~\citep{openai2023gpt4} demonstrate a range of sophisticated capabilities, including visually-situated Natural Language Understanding (NLU) tasks, positioning them as powerful assistants.
 However, these models also face significant challenges related to transparency and accessibility, limiting broader utilization.

 Open-source alternatives such as LLaVA~\citep{liu2023llava,liu2024llavanext} have emerged to address these issues.
-However, as these models grow in complexity, concerns about their reproducibility and resource efficiency persist~\citep{kim-etal-2023-visually,internlmxcomposer2_4khd}.
+However, as these models grow in complexity, concerns about their reproducibility and resource efficiency persist.
 Some open-source models provide only the model weights without comprehensive specifications, making replication and use more challenging.

 In the fast-evolving realm of Vision-Language Models (VLMs), simply expanding model size and consuming more resources does not necessarily enhance practical utility.
 It is crucial to strike a balance between high performance and resource efficiency to democratize access to advanced VLMs.
 Particularly, inference costs are a significant concern for practitioners developing real-world applications.
-Despite the importance of this balance, the fundamental elements that contribute to VLM success remain underexplored.
+Despite the importance of this balance, key elements contributing to VLM success are still not fully explored.

-Traditionally, to enhance text comprehension, many VLMs increase their model resolution, often leading to larger and more resource-intensive models.
-In this work, we challenge this approach by introducing \textsc{Elva} (\textbf{E}fficient \textbf{L}anguage and \textbf{V}ision \textbf{A}ssistant), a suite of VLMs designed to maintain high performance while reducing inference costs and focusing on text-centric tasks.
+Traditionally, to enhance the performance, many VLMs have increased their model resolution, often leading to larger and more resource-intensive models.
+In this work, we challenge this approach by introducing \textsc{Elva} (\textbf{E}fficient \textbf{L}anguage and \textbf{V}ision \textbf{A}ssistant), a suite of VLMs designed to maintain high performance while reducing inference costs.
 While we do increase training costs to a manageable extent, the primary research target of \textsc{Elva} is to create models capable of handling high-resolution tasks with low inference costs.